grafana/grafana/docs/sources/datasources/influxdb/influxdb-templates.md

 +++
-title = "Provision InfluxDB"
+title = "InfluxDB templates"
-description = "Guide for provisioning InfluxDB" weight = 300
+description = "Guide for templates in InfluxDB" weight = 300
 +++

-## Templating
+## InfluxDB templates

 Instead of hard-coding things like server, application and sensor name in your metric queries you can use variables in their place.